API Reference

 - Raises:

-ValueError – If the writer has already been closed
+ValueError – If the writer has already been closed or the handle belongs to a different writer.

 - closed